hvkwak/my-cuda/exercise4/README.md

 # Chapter 4 Global Memory

 ## 📌 Highlights
-There are several ways to (dynamically) allocate global memory in the *host* and transfer data to the *device*:
+There are several ways to (dynamically) allocate global memory in the *host* and transfer data to the *device*.
 - When transferring the *pageable* host memory, the CUDA driver first allocates temporary *page-locked* or *pinned* host memory, copies the source *pageable* memory to it, and then transfers the data from pinned memory to *device* memory.
 - *Pinned* memory is host memory that is locked in physical RAM.
 Its data transfer between *host* and *device* is faster than *pageable* memory.
 For example, on Fermi devices, it is advantageous to use *pinned* memory when transferring more than 10MB of data.
 Note that Too much *pinned* memory leads to less *pageable* memory on host.
 It can degrade system performance and has slow allocation time.
 - *Zero-copy* memory is a type of pinned (non-pageable) memory that is mapped into the device address space.
 It enables the GPU to directly access the host memory without needing to transfer it to the device memory.